alokQuamrul/bonik_api/README.md

 # Let's get started with "Bonik":
-Bonik is a university web project.
-We have tried to learn how to make and utilize an api through this project.
+Bonik is a university web API project.
+We have tried to learn how to make and utilize API through this project.

 ## **How to RUN this project:**